COLOR THEORY

 There are still a lot of intangible, subjective aspects to how we experience color, and perhaps there always will be.

-Food for thought: Is all color ‘meaning’ through association, or is it possible that there are scientific, psychological factors at play, too?
+Food for thought: Is all color ‘meaning’ through association, or is it possible that there are subconscious, perhaps even unconscious factors at play, too?

 The simple fact that we see different colors confirms the idea that our eyes and brain can differentiate between photons of various frequencies and wavelengths.

-Isn’t it possible then that those different energies literally affect us in different ways, physically and mentally?
+Isn’t it possible then that those different energies literally affect us in different ways, physically, mentally, and perhaps even spiritually?